pricecomstock/pricecomstock.com/_portfolio/6_project.markdown

 ---
 layout: post
-title: powerrank.io
+title: draft
-description: a project with no image
+description: this is for an example so i don't forget how to do stuff
 img:
-tags: [development]
+tags: []
 ---

 Every project has a beautiful feature shocase page.
 It's easy to include images, in a flexible 3-column grid format.
 Make your photos 1/3, 2/3, or full width.